 COVID-19 has created unprecedented challenges for the hospitality industry, and we have felt its devastating effects ripple across our global portfolio.
-Our hotels and tourism related businesses in Greater China first felt the effects in late January.
+Our hotels and tourism-related businesses in Greater China first felt the effects in late January.
 Outside of Greater China, our hotels started the year in a strong position but experienced a sharp deterioration in demand as the pandemic spread on a global scale.
-As a result, beginning in March we temporarily closed our Peninsula hotels in New York, Chicago, Paris, Tokyo, Bangkok and Manila, as well as the Thai Country Club and Quail Lodge & Golf Club.
+As a result, in March we temporarily closed our Peninsula hotels in New York, Chicago, Paris, Tokyo, Bangkok and Manila, as well as the Thai Country Club and Quail Lodge & Golf Club.
 The Peninsula Tokyo and the golf clubs reopened in June.

 The group came into this crisis with low gearing and considerable liquidity, which we bolstered by arranging further facilities totalling HK\$2.8 billion during the first half of 2020.
 As at 30 June 2020, net external debt to total assets was 16% and the group has HK\$7.5 billion in available liquidity with another HK\$810 million of arranged lines under documentation.
-Starting from the Hong Kong social unrest which began in mid-2019 and continuing with the onset of the COVID-19 crisis, we have exercised significant cost control and cost cutting while maintaining appropriate operational and service levels as well as looking after the well-being of staff.
+Starting from the Hong Kong social unrest which began in mid-2019 and continuing with the onset of the COVID-19 crisis, we have exercised significant cost control and cost cutting while maintaining appropriate operational and service levels, as well as looking after the well-being of staff.
 Our total monthly group operating costs, with a number of properties under temporary closure, are currently running in the region of 34% below the levels of the first half of 2019.
 As a result of the actions that we have taken to minimise our operating cash outflows, we believe our financial resources are currently sufficient to meet the group's funding requirements for at least the next 18 months even in the event there is no substantial recovery in business from the current levels.
+Further details of the group's liquidity position are discussed on page 26 of the Financial Review section.